Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Mrs Ashby (internal)

-The light.
-The little light on the smoke thing.
-In the corridor.
+The little light on the smoke thing in the corridor.
 It isn't doing anything.

 Mrs Ashby (internal)